Roald87/TcBlack/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

+You can also work on an open issue.
+Issues which are not assigned to anyone, are up for grabs.

 ## We Develop with Github
 We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.